 - Injury secondary to orbital bone fracture

-Any time you have pain in the eye, or if your vision is obstructed, you should stop work immediately and get treatment.
-Failing to address eye injuries right away can lead to long-term problems with your sight that you may not be able to correct.
+Any time you have pain in the eye or vision loss, you should stop work immediately and get treatment.
+Failing to address eye injuries right away can lead to long-term problems with your sight that may be irreversible.

 How Can I Make an Eye Injury Claim?